hyperspy/hyperspy/doc/user_guide/signal/generic_tools.rst

 if required, hence modifying the output signal data **not always modifies the original data**.

-The convenience methods :py:meth:`~.api.signals.BaseSignal.as_signal1D` and :py:meth:`~.api.signals.BaseSignal.as_signal2D` internally use :py:meth:`~.api.signals.BaseSignal.transpose`, but always optimize the data for iteration over the navigation axes if required.
+The convenience methods :meth:`~.api.signals.BaseSignal.as_signal1D` and :meth:`~.api.signals.BaseSignal.as_signal2D` internally use :meth:`~.api.signals.BaseSignal.transpose`, but always optimize the data for iteration over the navigation axes if required.
 Hence, these methods do not always return a view of the original data.
 If a copy of the data is required use
-:py:meth:`~.api.signals.BaseSignal.deepcopy` on the output of any of these methods e.g.:
+:meth:`~.api.signals.BaseSignal.deepcopy` on the output of any of these methods e.g.:

 .. code-block:: python